stooj/stooj-dot-org/drafts/41-notes_of_neorg.md

 Installed. 🥰

 Next I need to create a workspace to hold my norg files.
 That's going to be a little more involved because I want it to be version controlled.
-I'm going to host it on my personal git forge rather than GitHub, so it doesn't need to be managed with Pulumi just now.
+I'm going to host it on my personal git forge rather than GitHub so it doesn't need to be managed with Pulumi just now.

 I'll let neorg create it to begin with and then sort out the gitification.
 Neorg is going to need a bunch of extra configuration, so time to make room: